Local Emergency Planning Committee

 Any owner or operator of a facility that fails to comply with EPCRA reporting requirements is liable for a civil penalty of up to $32,500 for each violation and each day a violation continues constitutes a separate violation.

 For a detailed description of the materials and quantities subject to reporting requirements and instructions for compliance, click here: Compliance

 The Montgomery County LEPC has established procedures for the release of records to the public.
 The policy can be accessed by clicking here: Public Information Requests

 The Montgomery County LEPC is comprised of volunteer members representing a cross section of the county's emergency and health services community, large and small industry, elected officials, and the public as well as the county emergency management coordinator and the Montgomery County Hazardous Materials Response Team.

-The Montgomery County LEPC meets at 1 p.m. on the second Tuesday of every other month starting in January.
+The Montgomery County LEPC meets quarterly at 1 p.m. on the second Tuesday of the month.
+The first meeting of the year will be on February 14, 2017.
 For an agenda, please call (610) 631-6500 a day or two before the meeting.
 Unless otherwise specified, meetings are held at the:

 Montgomery County Public Safety Training Campus